kenyacoastie/JavaProcessingGame/README.md

 #### Overview

-I just learned how to code in Java 4 days ago.
+    -I just learned how to code in Java 4 days ago.
 So LET'S MAKE A GAME!

 ---

 #### Technologies

-Java, Processing
+    -Java, Processing

 #### Features